HMS-Data-Club/enrichment-analyses/README.md

 ## Comparison

-Choose at least 2 of the above tools (R, Python, DAVID, or GSEA) and try them out on the airway dataset.
+Choose at least 2 of the above tools (R, Enrichr, DAVID, or GSEA) and try them out on the airway dataset.

 - Do you have access to the same collections of gene sets in each tool?
 - Are the results the same between the two?